gridpoint-com/svg_island/README.md

 ![bar_chart_tooltip](https://github.com/gridpoint-com/svg_island/assets/5237832/30dbae86-891d-4ef2-8731-385d72ace694)

 notes:
-Mark

-So we have built this component such that it accepts a certain set of data and abstracted away a lot of the complexity We did run into a few minor problems when we plugged real data into it
+MARK: So what didn't go well?
+Well we have built a component such that it abstracted away a lot of the complexity and could easily added to a LiveView.

-The first issue was that we had to scale the data such lines were the proper length and didn't go outside the bounds of the chart
+The first problem we ran into was when we starting plugging various datasets into the chart.
+We realized that we needed to scale the input data such that the data look right relative to the dimensions of the chart and the overall size of the chart.
+With some datasets we saw lines shoot right up outside the top and the chart and through the bottom of the chart.

-The second issue we had was in regards to click events, when a user clicks on a line the coordinates of line are pushed to the LV

-When we went to display the tooltip we could only place the tooltip relative to the line that was clicked We were not able to place the tooltip where design wanted and it brought up a bigger issue with the overall component The coordinates were generated on render and were not stored or accessible to the user of component
+The second problem was in regards to click events and the positioning of the tooltip.
+When a user clicks on a line the coordinates of that line are pushed to the LiveView.
+When we went to the display the tooltip we could only place the tooltip relative to the line that was clicked.
+In the screenshot above you can see that the tooltip obstructs some of the other lines as it's placed directly on the line that was clicked.

-All aspects of the chart were drawn indepently, causing alignment issues among the various elements of the chart fixing these alignment issues lead to a few "magic" numbers to get everything lined up perfectly
+The third problem was that we drew each element of the chart independently.
+This was the simplest approach at the time but lead to some alignment issues were labels wouldn't line up with the data that they were supposed to represent.
+The quick fix here was to add a few "magic" numbers but a lot of the alignment issues are best addressed by drawing related elements together and utilizing SVG attributes in the right places.

 ---

 ### What would we do differently?

 * Start top-down with the data
-* Stateful component with access to coordinates
+* User access to coordinates
-* Made use of SVG attributes for alignment
+* Draw related elements together

 notes:

-Mark
+MARK: Hindsight is 20-20 and if we did it again we'd make a few different decisions.

-Start with a top down, data driven approach.
-This way you build only what you need to display the data and nothing more
+First we'd start with a top down, data driven approach and drive the implementation based on real input data.
+We believe this approach would lead to only building what you need to display the data and nothing more.

-Have the coordinates accessible to the user of the component, potentailly a stateful LV component This would allow you complete flexible when adding, changing, or reacting to events

-There are a few SVG attributes that solve a lot of the alignment issues we ran into.
-For example, move the positioning of a label relative to other elements These SVG attributes can be applied the same way we apply tailwind clases
+Second give the user access to all the coordinates on events.
+With the Bar Chart the coordinates were generated then immediately used to draw the chart.
+The user had no way to access the coordinates.
+If we had given the user access to the coordinates then they'd have complete flexible when reacting to chart events.

+Finally we'd draw related elements together.
+We ended up with a few "magic" numbers to get everything to align perfectly  but a lot of these issues are best addressed by drawing related elements together and utilizing SVG attributes in the right places.

 ---